schappim/mBot-Gitbook/section-4-chapter-23-the-if-and-ifelse-control-structure.md

 Let's "Upload to Arduino" and check once more.
 Now, moving the object back and forth in front of the mBot, we should see the LEDs turn into three different colours, depending on the distance: green, blue and red.

-Save the program or just keep it open if you would like to proceed with the next chapter and incorporate the use of the buzzer into it.
+Let's save the program or just keep it open if we would like to proceed immediately with the next chapter and incorporate the use of the buzzer into it.

 ### Exercise 4.22.1